-The first days of the COVID pandemic in Italy, the only shape of pasta remaining on shelves of amost every grocery stores was penne lisce!
+In the first days of the COVID pandemic in Italy, the only shape of pasta remaining on shelves of almost every grocery store was penne lisce!
 Penne lisce is the “smooth” pasta whereas penne rigate means “ridged.”
-Italians most definitely prefer with ridges!
+Italians most definitely prefer ridges!

 Other Posts You Might Like

 11 of the Best Food of Italy

 This post reveals some of the best pasta dishes around!
 The photos make me hungry!